mnemnion/orb/doc/md/grym/section.md

 ## Array

  The array portion of a section starts at [1] with a Header.
-The rest consists, optionally, of Nodes of types Chunk and section.
+The rest consists, optionally, of Nodes of types Block and Section.

 ## Fields